Shaggag a visual artist, who exhibited her work in Sudan, the United States, UK, South Africa, Bulgaria, South Sudan and UAE.

-Shaggag was born in the UK, did live in UK, Sudan & US, currently, she resides and works in the UAE.
+Shaggag was born in Edinburgh, Scotland, did live in UK, Sudan, US, currently resides and works in the UAE.
+Where she creates her artwork between her studio in Sharjah Art area, and her home;

 2018, SEE FEEL, Solo exhibition, Impact Hub Khartoum, Khartoum, Sudan;